autinn/gamify-hc/backend/README.md

 **Verify it's working:**
 - Open http://localhost:5001/api/health in your browser
 - You should see: `{"status": "ok", "message": "Gamify-HC API is running"}`

-### Step 3: (Optional) Configure Environment Variables

-Defaults are provided, so you can skip this for a quick start.
-See the [Environment Variables](#environment-variables) section below for customization options.

 ## Backend Architecture